Albert DeSalvo

 Albert Henry DeSalvo (September 3, 1931 – November 25, 1973), also known as the Green Man or the Measuring Man, was an American murderer and rapist who was active in Boston, Massachusetts, in the early 1960s.
-He is known for having confessed to being the "Boston Strangler," a serial killer who murdered thirteen women in the Boston area between 1962–64.
-Due to physical evidence, DeSalvo's confession was believed, yet he was only prosecuted in 1967 for a series of unrelated rapes, for which he was convicted and imprisoned until his murder in 1973.
-DeSalvo's claims to have murdered multiple women were disputed, and debates continued regarding which crimes he truly had committed.
+He is known for having confessed to being the "Boston Strangler," a serial killer who murdered thirteen women in the Boston area between 1962 and 1964.
+DeSalvo's murder confessions were deemed credible, yet due to limited evidence in those cases he was not charged.
+He was prosecuted in 1967 for a series of unrelated rapes.
+He was found guilty, convicted and imprisoned for life.
+He died in prison after being stabbed in 1973.
+DeSalvo's claims to have murdered multiple women were disputed, and debates continued regarding which crimes he truly committed.

-By the early 21st century, techniques for DNA capture and analysis could allow for the re-investigation of some criminal cases.
-In July 2013, an analysis of semen found around the body of Mary Sullivan, the last of the Strangler's victims, was matched to DNA obtained from DeSalvo's nephew.
-Because men who are descended from a common male ancestor carry the same y-DNA, investigators believed that this finding linked DeSalvo to the killing of Sullivan.
+By the early 21st century, techniques for DNA capture and analysis could allow for the re-investigation of some DeSalvo-Strangler cases.
+In July 2013, an analysis of semen found around the body of Mary Sullivan, the last of the Strangler's victims, was compared to DNA obtained from DeSalvo's nephew.
+Results showed a familial match and investigators believed this finding linked DeSalvo to the killing of Sullivan.
 The DNA match excluded 99.9% of the remaining population.
 Later that month, authorities exhumed DeSalvo's body and found that his DNA was a match.